mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

     - handler: id_token

 ```
-### Configure Oathkeeper to use Kratos as its cookie Authenticator
+### Configure Ory Oathkeeper to use Kratos as its cookie Authenticator
 This part of the config above is applicable.
 Reference documentation for Ory Oathkeeper authenticators is found [here](https://www.ory.sh/oathkeeper/docs/next/pipeline/authn).

 ```yaml